On Air Now

 4. Turandot at the Forbidden City

-In 1998, eight very special performances of Puccini's Turandot in the city that was originally set in were put on, and it was epic.
+In 1998, eight very special performances of Puccini's Turandot were performed in Beijing's Forbidden City – the real-life setting of Puccini's opera.
+And it was epic.
 So, so epic.

 5. Yo-Yo Ma in general

-Perhaps the most famous musician that China has bestowed upon the classical community (he was born in Paris to Chinese parents), Yo-Yo is a cello wizard who can turn his bow to almost anything.
-Whether it's country, bluegrass, Piazzolla tango and collaborating with Bobby McFerrin, it's all in a day's work for him.
+Yo-Yo Ma was born in Paris to Chinese parents and is a cello wizard who can turn his bow to almost anything.
+Whether it's country, bluegrass, Piazzolla tango or collaborating with Bobby McFerrin, it's all in a day's work for him.
 He was the first musician to play at Ground Zero after 9/11, he's duetted with Condoleezza Rice and he performed at Steve Jobs' memorial service.
 All in all, a bit of a legend.

 6. Ji Liu takes over

-The young Chinese pianist Ji Liu is the latest phenomenally exciting pianist to emerge from China.
-He's already on his second album, is a keen breakdancer, and he's often found with diamonds in the soles of his shoes.
-We're not even joking.
-Anyway, here he is 'playing' John Cage's 4'33" at the Bristol Proms in 2014.
+The young Chinese pianist Ji Liu is the latest exciting pianist to emerge from China.
+He's produced four albums, is a keen breakdancer, and is usually the best-dressed in any room.
+We're not joking.
+Anyway, here he is playing some beautiful Chopin.

 And here he is breakdancing.